gabonator/LA104/resources/tutorial_building/readme.md

 - Clone whole repository (git clone https://github.com/gabonator/LA104.git)
 - Building the OS:
     - From the [/system/os_host](/system/os_host) folder, run **build_la104.sh** or **build_ds203.sh** or **build_ds213.sh**
-    - You will need to change the path to your arm toolchain by changing this line or exporing the arm toolchain path: ```export PATH="/Users/gabrielvalky/Downloads/gcc-arm-none-eabi-7-2018-q2-update/bin/":"$PATH"```
+    - You will need to change the path to your arm toolchain by changing this line or by exporing the arm toolchain path: ```export PATH="/Users/gabrielvalky/Downloads/gcc-arm-none-eabi-7-2018-q2-update/bin/":"$PATH"```
     - Check the output of the script, it should look like this
         ```~/Documents/git/LA104/system/os_host$ ./build_la104.sh
         20000000 00000000 D _addressRamBegin